 As of July 2018, a Google image search using the words “Greenland shark” (http://goo.gl/AVl5y) results in many photos of sharks in the same posture as the one illustrated on the stamp.
 As described above, the sharks are either tied to a rope or are headed for the bottom after being released.
 Don’t be fooled by some of the images where the shark is “swimming” horizontally.
 A quick look at the vertical position of the ice cover, which should be floating horizontally at the surface, shows that the image was rotated, i.e. Photoshopped, to make the distraught shark appear to swim in its normal position.
 Notice any resemblance?

 For more on the controversial topic of Greenland shark photography, go to Hooked on Conservation.

-Jeffrey Gallant, M.Sc., is the Scientific Director of the Greenland Shark and Elasmobranch Education and Research Group (GEERG).
-He is also the Editor-in-Chief of the Diving Almanac & Book of Records, and a contributing editor of DIVER Magazine.
+Jeffrey Gallant, M.Sc., is the Scientific Director of the St. Lawrence Shark Observatory (ORS) and of the Greenland Shark and Elasmobranch Education and Research Group (GEERG).
+He is also the author of the Diving Almanac and a contributing editor of DIVER Magazine.
 Jeffrey dove with his first shark, a spiny dogfish, off Halifax (Nova Scotia) in 1991.